Featuring CL alumna Madeline Zimring and Professor Frank Bezner; filmed/produced by CL undergrad Alessia Belsito-Riera.

-Here is a talk delivered by Comparative Literature professor Judith Butler in Barcelona last year.
+Comparative Literature professor Judith Butler gives a lecture in Barcelona in 2016.

 by Dora Zhang